jrtex/encountracker/README.md

   - Button to roll for all, or all monsters
 - When starting encounter, go to current combat screen
 - ✅ Don't hide the encounter when it is active, but list it as read-only
+- ✅ Basic unit tests
+- Build and publish application
+- Configuration (port)
+- Confirmation window when deleting objects
+- Mark players/npc as dead or out of combat during encounter.

+### Nice-to-Have Features
 - Nicer UI
   - left-right carousel to show turn order instead of top-bottom
-- DM-only and Player views
-- Configuration (port)
-- ✅ unit tests
+  - Unified button style
 - Github actions to run unit tests on commit
-- Build and publish application
+- DM-only and Player-only views
 - Campaign management with new sets of players and saved encounters
-- Confirmation window when deleting objects
 - Move encounters to finished encounters after combat
 - Edit encounters (rename, desc, status)
 - Add image map file to Encounter.
 Track players and npc movements on map during encounter.